scriptoshi/LarAgent/README.md

 #### onConversationEnd

 Called at the end of each `respond` method, this hook allows you to perform cleanup, logging or any other logic your application might need after a conversation ends.
+In case of streaming, it runs at the last chunk received.

 ```php
 /** @param MessageInterface|array|null $message */